 The first time you printed a label with Label LIVE you probably entered all text by typing it in manually.
-You proved that worked you tried adding a variable.
+Then you tried adding a variable.
 To save time, you started importing bulk data using a spreadsheet or CSV file.
 Life was good.

 The reality is spreadsheets can be error prone or slow down production processes.
-To further automate label printing you might consider a deeper integration with Label LIVE using URLs, the command line, or publishing print jobs using MQTT.
+To further automate label printing you might consider a deeper integration with Label LIVE using URLs, the command line, or triggering print jobs using an API and network protocol like MQTT/HTTP.
 Don’t let these scare you!
 Follow this guide.

 Starting with Label LIVE version 2.4 you can automate printing labels by using special commands.
 You can try this today by creating and saving a label design.
 Add a variable and click the

 Oh, that's interesting... it looks like a website address.
 And you're not wrong.
 This is a URL (technically a URI) - and it describes a resource.
 In this case, the resource is "handled" by

 labellive:// which means, when your computer "opens" this resource, it opens Label LIVE and your favorite label printing app takes over from there.